 - Increased productivity

-The programme is now being scaled up to private factories in Kenya and expanded to Uganda.
+The programme has already been delivered to 5 private factories in Kenya and will be expanded to Uganda.